Marina del Rey

 Marina del Rey, CA 90292

-Researching abdominoplasty (tummy tuck) in Los Angeles can sometimes create more questions than answers.
-In a consultation, Dr. David Stoker helps patients sort through the information they've gained from other sources and answers patient questions.
+If you're considering tummy tuck surgery in Los Angeles, your research may have created more questions than answers.
+In a consultation, board-certified plastic surgeon Dr. David Stoker helps patients sort through the information they've gained from other sources and answers their questions.
 Although a personal consultation is the only way to get information that is specific for you, here are the answers to some FAQs.

 The best candidates for a tummy tuck have excess skin, fat or muscle laxity of the lower abdomen that's unresponsive to diet and exercise.
 The best candidates are also healthy and do not smoke.